 - Geography is not just the lists of locations.
 The student must be able to point to the place on a black-line map or name the locations indicated by the proofer.
 The locations are not proofed in order of their appearance in the lists.

 - Skip-counting is only allowed for students under the age of 10.
-If the student is over 10 years old, he must be able to answer the multiplication facts from randomly ordered flash cards.
+If the student is over 10 years old, he must be able to answer the multiplication facts from randomly ordered flash cards (Here are some to help you review).
 He must state the entire multiplication fact (i.e. “Three times three is nine.”).

 - All the prompts for the proofs are in the “Show me…” or Tell me…” format.
 It is helpful to prepare the student for this format.